mozilla/addon-sdk/doc/dev-guide-source/addon-development/guides.md

   <tr>
     <td>
       <h4><a href="dev-guide/addon-development/events.html">Working With Events</a></h4>
-      How to write event-driven code using the the SDK's event emitting framework.
+      Write event-driven code using the the SDK's event emitting framework.
     </td>

     <td>